-Certain providers are more well-known for some services over others, and each one will have at least one unique selling point that'll make them attractive to a customer with a particular set of needs.
+Certain broadband providers are better known for some services over others, and each one will have at least one unique selling point that'll make their offers attractive to a customer with a particular set of needs.

 Here we'll go through the main considerations you should have for a broadband package and which providers might be more suited to each.

 Cost is obviously important to keep in mind when choosing a broadband provider.
-A certain provider could offer deals that have more than you could ever need, but if the monthly price is out of your budget then you may end up regretting it.
+A certain provider could offer deals that have more than you could ever need, but if the monthly price is out of your budget then you may end up regretting it in the long run.

 Plusnet and TalkTalk are popular choices for affordable broadband deals.
-They're both widely-available across the country with fast fibre deals and good customer service.
+They're both widely-available across the country with fast fibre deals, and they have good customer service too.

-If you're looking for broadband at an affordablke price, you can compare cheap broadband deals with Uswitch.
+If you're looking for broadband at an affordable price, you can compare cheap broadband deals with Uswitch.

-However, if you live in a household with several people who use the internet, or you often stream high-quality TV, download large files or play bandwidth-hungry online games, a faster broadband package would be best.
+However, if you live in a household with more than two people who use the internet, or you often stream high-quality TV, download large files or play bandwidth-hungry online games, that demand will quickly increase and a faster broadband package would likely be best.

-As a paying customer, you'll want to be assured that the provider you choose will treat you with respect, care and, when it matters, urgency.
+As a paying customer, you'll want to be assured that the provider you choose will treat you with care, competency and, when it matters, urgency.
 Whether it's through complaints handling, helpful communications or fixing connection issues, good customer service makes your life a lot easier.